Compare Home Loan Interest Rates From 5.94%

 If you’re looking to buy a house, you might be interested in knowing which areas are the most affordable – and conversely, which suburbs are astronomically expensive.

-Per CoreLogic’s most recent annual Best of the Best report, these were the cheapest and most expensive suburbs for buying a house in each Australian state and territory in 2022.
-CoreLogic’s research is based on property data provided by state and territory governments.
+As per Cotality’s most recent annual Best of the Best report, these were the cheapest and most expensive suburbs for buying a house in each Australian state and territory (by median value) in 2025.
+Cotality’s research is based on property data provided by state and territory governments.
+The figures below represent median house value for each suburb listed.

 ACT